uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/final-declaration.html.md

 * has already provided their entire income (for example, interest, dividends, other SA schedules)
 * does not have any additional information to provide (for example, information about how to treat a loss)

-If your software will not allow customers to report their entire income and reliefs, customers should be informed to report them using HMRC Online Services.
+If your software will not allow customers to report their entire income and reliefs, customers should be informed to report them using [HMRC online services](/guides/income-tax-mtd-end-to-end-service-guide/documentation/online-tax-account.html).

 ## Making a final declaration